 Its objectives are to:

 - develop a way of measuring the degree to which integrated care is being experienced by service users

 - support service user involvement in the planning and delivery of health and social care services, to ensure patients/service users are receiving quality, person-centred care

 The Voice of the Service User

-The ‘Patient Narrative Project’ will position the patient/service user voice centrally in a partnership approach to the design and delivery of healthcare through the Integrated Care Programmes (link to the Integrated Care Programmes)
+The Patient Narrative Project positions the voice of the patient/service user centrally in a partnership approach to the design and delivery of healthcare.

-The rich information gained from hearing the stories (or narratives) of people using Irish health services, analysing these in an evidence-based manner and using them to give direction to and drive health service design and improvements will lead to individuals having a better experience of our health service.
+The rich information gained from hearing the stories (narratives) of people using Irish health services and using these stories to give direction to and drive health service design and improvements will lead to individuals having a better experience of our health service.